trustyai-explainability/reference/llm-deployment/caikit/README.md

-## Deploying a Guardrails Detector
+## Deploying a Guardrails Generator

 ### Convert model to Caikit format
 1. Fork and clone this repository